 Applicants must inventory conditions on and adjacent to the site to learn how stormwater moves through the site and how natural hydrologic functions may be protected and preserved.
 The information must be presented on a Site Assessment Map at a standard engineer scale appropriate for analyzing the information.

 The site assessment should follow the order depicted in Figure 2-1.
-The required information is detailed below.
+The following describes each assessment item in detail.

 A. Topography